Free digital copy

 Indeed, the hospitality industry has been one of the hardest hit by Covid-19.
 Many independent cafés, restaurants and pubs have had to close their doors over lockdown, which has had a knock-on effect on the wider food and drink sector, with food producers, such as cheesemakers, seeing their route to market vanish overnight.

-Vouchers were floated as a potential way to reboot the economy over the summer, too, with the think tank Resolution Foundation saying that giving all adults £500 in gift cards could help the retail and hospitality sectors through the pandemic.
+Vouchers were floated as a potential way to reboot the economy over the summer, too.
+At the time, the Resolution Foundation said that giving all adults £500 in gift cards could help the retail and hospitality sectors through the pandemic.

-“A universal ‘High Street Voucher’ scheme – worth £500 per adult and £250 per child – to be spent only in these sectors would kickstart demand in the right parts of our economy, boost living standards and deliver targeted support to the businesses that need help the most,” said James Smith, research director at the Resolution Foundation.
+“A universal ‘High Street Voucher’ scheme – worth £500 per adult and £250 per child – to be spent only in these sectors would kickstart demand in the right parts of our economy, boost living standards and deliver targeted support to the businesses that need help the most,” said James.

-While it remains to be seen whether a high street voucher scheme will take shape in Scotland, Wales or England in the new year, fine food retailers can still use gift cards in their shops as a way to generate sales when stock issues abound.
+While it remains to be seen whether a high street voucher scheme will take shape in the UK this year, fine food retailers can still use gift cards in their shops as a way to generate sales when stock issues abound.

 Stay connected and receive the latest news, analysis and insights from our industry's top commentators